Ollie-HB/Ollie-HB/README.md

  -Agile work processes...

 Organisation Skills · Git/GitHub · TDD · Data analysis · Emotional Intelligence & Empathy · Creative Strategy · Attention to detail · Strong Communication Skills · Management and Leadership

+Fast & Independent Learner
+The 4 month, intensive nature of studying at Makers ensures that all students graduate as an independent learner with the confidence and skills to embrace new technologies.
+The self-driven nature of the Makers course encourages all students to direct their own learning.
+This has given me the confidence to not only take on any technical challenge but to embrace learning new technologies.
+This skill has enabled me to rapidly pick up complex frameworks such as React Native and node.js, and to learn Javascript in one week.
+I look forward to continuing to pick up varying languages and frameworks to solve new problems within the world of programming.

+Problem Solving
+Makers Academy provides a focus on building internal processes within students so that no matter what the size of the problem, an analytical and solution driven process will always be followed.
+This has enabled me to break down larger tasks such as building an entire mobile app in a new framework or learning how to use an API for the first time into simpler, more manageable tasks.

+The focus on research that my degree in Sociology provided has given me a creative approach to problem solving which I believe I have transferred over to programming.
+Whether this was coming up with innovative ways to access and manage data or research participants, I believe my strength during this degree was an innovative and proactive approach to large problems.

+Teamwork
+In my previous role as a Recruitment Consultant, the structure of the team and the ways in which we work ensured that all roles that we were working on were shared equally, as well as all candidate and client responsibilities.
+This meant that an amicable and friendly approach to working was essential, and also a flexible approach and mindset.
+My degree in Sociology furthered my interest in the inner workings of a team and has helped me to better function as part of one.

+Furthermore, the emphasis on pair programming and team projects using Agile methodology have ensured that I am fully capable of quickly fitting in to any Software Development team.

+Working to Deadlines
+The client requests that I worked on in my previous role in Recruitment were usually worked to a 48 hour deadline, meaning that I became used to working in a highly pressurised, fast-paced environment.
+It was both our individual and collective responsibility to ensure that all deadlines were met no matter what.

 ## Experience